To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Is Loanpad profitable?

-Loanpad told us it became profitable three years ago and that it expects to be profitable every month from this point.
-This is well within the expected timeframe that I suggested in the past couple of updates to this review.
+Loanpad told us it became profitable four years ago and that it expects to be profitable every month from now on.

 Published company accounts don’t provide much information, although this is not unusual.
-Still, they indicate six-figure profits for both calendar year 2022 and 2023.
+Still, they indicate six-figure profits for the calendar years 2022, 2023 and 2024 and perhaps close to £1 million in that latest year.

 It has a super solid core of loyal lenders.
 I therefore still expect this to be a sustainable business from this point onwards, as it should find it easy to maintain and grow its borrower and lender base, and to contain costs.